variejs/docs/requests.md

 ## Unregister App Middleware for a route

-To disable a app middleware for a particular route you can use the unregistere method
+To disable a app middleware for a particular route you can use the unregister method

 ```js
 import MiddlewareClass from "app/middleware/MiddlewareClass";